ElazarK/content-docs/playbooks/Dedup_Generic.md

-This playbook identifies duplicate incidents using one of the supported methods.
+Identifies duplicate incidents using one of the supported methods.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.